Gary E. Cordingley, M.D., Ph.D. Neurology & Electromyography

 Medical Sciences in Bethesda, Maryland, 1981-1983.

-He practiced neurology in Athens, Ohio, between 1983 and 2012, and continues to
+He practiced neurology in Athens, Ohio, between 1983 and 2012, and provided

-provide electromyography (EMG) and nerve conduction studies as a diagnostic
+electromyography (EMG) and nerve conduction studies as a diagnostic service until

-service.
-He is an associate professor of neurology at the Ohio University College of
+2013.
+He is an associate lecturer of neurology at the Ohio University Heritage

 Dr. Cordingley has been certified in neurology by the American Board of Psychiatry